c0ff33-b34n/material_transitions_flutter/README.md

 This repo houses the source for the
-[Material motion system codelab](https://codelabs.developers.google.com/codelabs/material-motion-flutter), during which you will build Material transitions into an example email app called Reply.
+[Material motion system codelab](https://codelabs.developers.google.com/codelabs/material-motion-flutter), during which we build Material transitions into an example email app called Reply.

+The transitions added to the app in this codelab:
+- Container Transform transition from email list to email detail page
+- Container Transform transition from FAB to compose email page
+- Shared Z-Axis transition from search icon to search view page
+- Fade Through transition between mailbox pages
+- Fade Through transition between compose and reply FAB
+- Fade Through transition between disappearing mailbox title
+- Fade Through transition between bottom app bar actions

 The starter code is available on the default `starter` branch, and the complete code is available on the `complete` branch, which can you can checkout by